US businesses raise pay at fastest pace in 11 years

 WASHINGTON (AP) — U.S. private-sector workers received the biggest pay raise in 11 years in the first three months of the year, a sign that the tight job market is slowly lifting wages.

-The Labor Department says wages and salaries in the private sector rose 1 percent in the January-March quarter, compared with the previous quarter.
+The Labor Department said Friday that its employment cost index shows wages and salaries in the private sector rose 1 percent between January and March compared with the previous quarter.
 That’s the biggest gain since the first quarter of 2007, before the Great Recession began.

 The gain was boosted partly by healthy year-end commissions that are typically paid to sales workers at the beginning of the year.
+The increase may also reflect other one-time factors, such as bonuses paid out after the Trump administration’s corporate tax cut took effect.

 In the past year, wages for private sector workers rose 2.9 percent, the healthiest increase since the third quarter of 2008.

-The unemployment rate is at a 17-year low of 4.1 percent and employers are hiring at a healthy clip.

 Most Read Business Stories